IanLDias/Modern_Slavery_Documents/README.md

 # About

+Largely based on the work done by The Future Society, available at https://github.com/the-future-society/modern-slavery-statements-research.

 The UK Modern Slavery Act (MSA) requires companies above a certain valuation to report steps that they are taking to to abolish modern slavery from their operations.

 Australia has now also implemented a similar act.